Ramiras123/better-auth-strapi/README.md

   email: "user@example.com",
   password: "securePassword123",
   username: "user",
-  remember: false // Optional: Save the session in the browser or not.
+  remember: false, // Optional: Save the session in the browser or not.
 If false is selected, the session lasts for 1 day regardless of the strategy and ends when the browser is closed.
 If true is selected, the session lives for 30 days.
+   fullname: "User" // You can specify other parameters, but you need to expand them in the strapi itself.

 });
 ```